Why is Instagram hiding likes?

 And, of course, another perspective is that this is a business move designed to keep Instagram’s boat afloat.
 Talking about his toxic social environment that makes his users unhappy could eventually make Instagram an unpopular place.
 Changing its practices could be the key to keeping users in the future, alleviating Facebook’s negative reaction in recent years.

-Keeping the likes away from the public makes Instagram even more powerful.
+Hiding likes from the public makes Instagram even more powerful.
 It puts analytical services out of the competition and Instagram is in a unique position to provide such data.
 We don’t know if Instagram will monetize this information, but it’s a realistic possibility for a cynic.

 Building a positive culture